ZtefanP/app_teamspeak3/README.md

 * MariaDB for storing information

-* Phpmyadmin for administrating the database if needed.
+* Phpmyadmin for administation to database.